 The Magento Open Source edition was set up identically on each provider according to our installation guide.

-Each server was deployed to either London or Amsterdam data centers when available with the average latency to the load generator between 10-20ms.
+Each server was deployed to either London or Amsterdam data centres when available with the average latency to the load generator between 10-20ms.

 For an objective comparison, we used the recommended procedures as described by the instructions in the Magento Performance Toolkit.
 The methods and configurations are also outlined in our Magento benchmarking guide to increase transparency and repeatability.